How To Manage Exam Anxiety

 No matter how hard you’ve studied, you may still find yourself feeling anxious about an upcoming exam.

-While some amount of test anxiety is normal for most students, exam anxiety can have long-term negative effects on some students’ daily lives.
+While some amount of test anxiety is normal for most students, exam anxiety can have long-term negative effects on some students’ lives.

-1. Know the signs and symptoms of exam anxiety: While anxiety is a natural psychological response to potential threats, it can take extreme forms for those with anxiety disorders.
+While anxiety is a natural psychological response to potential threats, it can take extreme forms for those with anxiety disorders.
 You may have exam anxiety if you experience the following symptoms before an exam:

 • Feelings of dread, worry, or fear